-Before we begin to talk about electron orbitals, let’s get one thing straightened out: atoms do not have these little particles moving around them in well-defined, circular orbits.
-The “particles” we call electrons (which are and aren’t particles, by the way) do not orbit in circles around nuclei, nor do they have any well-defined position around the nucleus, nor do they have any well-defined speed (momentum, technically).
-It’s easy to imagine atoms with a nucleus and electrons orbiting it not only because that’s what we’re taught in school, but also because it’s much easier than imagining a dot with a blob around it.
+Atoms do not have these little particles moving around them in well-defined, circular orbits.
+The “particles” we call electrons do not orbit in circles around nuclei, nor do they have any well-defined position around the nucleus, nor do they have any well-defined speed (momentum, technically).
+It’s easy to imagine atoms with a nucleus and electrons orbiting it not only because that’s what we’re taught in school, but also because it’s much easier than imagining a dot with a cloud around it.
 We’re used to thinking of everything being definite, however that’s not how reality works on the subatomic scale.

-“They do not have orbits, but probability clouds.”
-Before I seem self-contradictory, let me explain what orbitals are.
-Electron orbitals, also called atomic orbitals, are not definite orbitals nor circular orbits like we tend to think.
-They are probability clouds.
+Electrons do not have orbits, but probability clouds.
+Electron orbitals, also called atomic orbitals, are not definite orbitals but are probability clouds.
 Probability clouds are sections around atoms in which an electron has a chance to be found.
 The picture of the helium atom shown earlier shows that the closer to the center (nucleus) one looks, the darker the cloud gets.
 Darker regions relate to higher probabilities of an electron being found, and lighter regions relate to lower probabilities.

 There are four main types of orbitals: s, p, d, and f orbitals.
-These depend on how many electrons are in each element.
-The aim of this post is for conceptual understanding, so for those who wish to learn how to use these configurations to find electron configurations of various elements, continue reading here.
+These depend on how many electrons are in each element and are described by quantum numbers.
+The aim of this post is for conceptual understanding, so for those who wish to learn how to find electron configurations, continue reading here.

 The laws of nature favor efficiency.
 When given the opportunity, atoms, particles, etc., will pack themselves as close as possible.
 Atoms will do this in materials, creating what’s called close packed planes.
 Electrons do something similar with electron orbital shapes by making them as close to spheres as possible, since spheres are the closest packed shape.
 Upon looking at the periodic table of clouds above, it may seem ironic that some clouds appear to be quite open.
 Due to atomic forces, the shapes are not always close to spheres, but they are as close as physically possible.